2024 Market Review / 2025 Preview - Property Owner Update

 #5 – Property Specific Risk Assessment Analysis

 We are reviewing each property we manage for a risk assessment analysis.
 This analysis takes into consideration property location, type, size, age, geographic trend, fixed holding costs, and anticipated maintenance costs.
-If you own a rental property with a greater than aveage risk assessment, we do recommend you consider selling that property and converting it to a lower risk property, which will also generate a higher financial return.
+If you own a rental property with a greater than average risk assessment, we do recommend you consider selling that property and converting it to a lower risk property, which will also generate a higher financial return.
 If you would like to schedule a personalized risk assessment with us, e-mail Greg@RentGrace.com.

 We believe the long-term outlook for real estate investors is positive and we remain committed to the principle that when property management is performed with integrity, both the property owner AND the resident benefit.
 We are committed to serving both our owners and our residents by providing safe and fair priced housing.